Proof of impossibility: Constructing an equilateral n-gon

-Euclid's parallel postulate
+Deducing Euclid's parallel postulate

 The parallel postulate from Euclid's Elements is equivalent to the statement that given a straight line and a point not on that line, only one parallel to the line may be drawn through that point.
 Unlike the other postulates, it was seen as less self-evident.
 Nagel and Newman argue that this may be because the postulate concerns "infinitely remote" regions of space; in particular, parallel lines are defined as not meeting even "at infinity", in contrast to asymptotes.
 This perceived lack of self-evidence led to the question of whether it might be proven from the other Euclidean axioms and postulates.
 It was only in the nineteenth century that the impossibility of deducing the parallel postulate from the others was demonstrated in the works of Gauss, Bolyai, Lobachevsky, and Riemann.
 These works showed that the parallel postulate can moreover be replaced by alternatives, leading to non-Euclidean geometries.

 Nagel and Newman consider the question raised by the parallel postulate to be "...perhaps the most significant development in its long-range effects upon subsequent mathematical history".
 In particular, they consider its outcome to be "of the greatest intellectual importance," as it showed that "a proof can be given of the impossibility of proving certain propositions [in this case, the parallel postulate] within a given system [in this case, Euclid's first four postulates]."

-Fermat's Last Theorem
+Number theory

+Impossibility of Fermat triples

 Fermat's Last Theorem was conjectured by Pierre de Fermat in the 1600s, states the impossibility of finding solutions in positive integers for the equation $x^n+y^n=z^n$ with $n>2$.
 Fermat himself gave a proof for the n = 4 case using his technique of infinite descent, and other special cases were subsequently proved, but the general case was not proven until 1994 by Andrew Wiles.